visgl/react-map-gl/docs/components/navigation-control.md

 # Navigation Control

-This is a React equivalent of Mapbox's [NavigationControl](https://www.mapbox.com/mapbox-gl-js/api/#navigationcontrol):
+This is a React equivalent of Mapbox's [NavigationControl](https://www.mapbox.com/mapbox-gl-js/api/#navigationcontrol), which provides zoom buttons and a compass button.

 ```js
 import {Component} from 'react';